kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 Or to put it another way: **these characters are up for grabs!**

 What we could do is re-purpose one of these unassigned characters and use it as a sentinel to indicate the presence of special, non-textual data.
 When a scanner that knows about the sentinel byte encounters it as the first byte of the payload, it can switch decoding modes reliably.

+Existing standards-compliant QR decoders will still function correctly because they'll rightly reject the code due to the invalid 0x83 byte.
+They won't be able to decode the binary data, but they also won't malfunction and give incorrect results.

 ## Encoding ad-hoc binary data into QR codes